This post may contain affiliate links. Please read our disclosure policy.

 Notes

 - Turn over again, brush with barbecue sauce, and continue to cook for 4 more minutes, or until done.
-Chicken is done cooking when the internal temperature reaches 165˚F.
+The chicken is done when its internal temperature reaches 165˚F.

 - To freeze, place each piece of bacon-wrapped chicken on a lined cookie sheet and freeze overnight.
 Remove from freezer and place in freezer bags.
 Freeze for up to 3 months.

-- Remove from fridge and let stand 15 minutes on the counter.
+- Defrost the bites overnight in the fridge.
+Then, remove them from the refrigerator and let them stand 15 minutes on the counter.

 - Thread onto skewers and continue as directed.